-If you like the mint and chocolate flavor combo, you will love these easy cookies.
+You will love these easy, chewy cookies if you like the mint and chocolate flavor combination.
 They have two kinds of chips and that homemade buttery flavor we love so much.
-The unbaked dough is great to have frozen and bake fresh cookies when the craving hits!
+The unbaked dough is great to have frozen so you can bake fresh cookies when the craving hits and plan ahead for the holidays.

 - Flavor: the mint is there, but it doesn't overwhelm the chocolate.
 We use both mint extract and chips, and it works much better than using just one of them.